jchook/stega/README.md

 Use Case Examples
 -----------------

+- **Privacy**: Anyone can use steganography to inconspicuously hide private or critical information such as sensitive messages, treasure maps, passwords, etc.

 - **Freedom of Speech**: Journalists or others in sensitive political environments can use steganography to hide messages within images or videos, reducing the risk of interception by oppressive regimes.

-- **Secure File Sharing**: Individuals can use steganography to share sensitive documents or information by hiding them within innocuous files, reducing the likelihood of detection during transmission.
+- **Secure File Sharing**: Individuals can use steganography to share sensitive documents or information by hiding them within innocuous files, reducing the likelihood of detection.

+- **Invisible Watermarks**: Steganography can add an invisible metadata to a document.

 - **Data Leakage**: Corporations can embed hidden markers in sensitive documents for each recipient.
 If these documents are leaked, the source of the leak can be traced using the embedded information.

 - **Anti-Piracy**: Software and media companies can embed unique identifiers in distributed digital content to track and trace pirated copies.

-- **Privacy**: Anyone can use steganography to inconspicuously hide private or critical information such as treasure maps, passwords, etc.

 - **Research**: Privacy and security researchers can use Stega PNG as a framework for exploring different steganographic techniques or attacks.